top of page

 The best thing you can do is to keep the swelling under control by elevating the surgical site (lying down in bed) and applying ice to the surgical area.

 Be sure to take the minimum prescribed pain relief to make the pain acceptable.
 Only take the prescribed break-through pain medication if the pain is unacceptable.
 Please let the ward staff know if you are constipated as there are medications to help soften things up (This is due to dietary changes, pain killers and reduced mobility in hospital) and keep drinking fluids and eating prunes!
-Other measures which will assist are walking around the ward, eating fruit and drinking 2 litres of water a day.

 Sit out of bed for 30 to 60 minutes at a time.